flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/special-message-annunciators.md

 ### SET MANAGED SPD

-Displayed in white when the speed target is selected but a preselected speed does not exist for the next flight phase.
+Displayed in white when the speed target is selected, but a preselected speed does not exist for the next flight phase.

 ### SET GREEN DOT SPD